tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Instruction counting](./reven_ins_count_histo.svg)

   **Remark:**
-  *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/) and some initial versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php).
+  *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/) and some early versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php).
 In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's basic block will be calculated at the end of the current opcode's basic block, then we cannot observe this form.
 In some ad-hoc VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (there was a very nice [writeup](http://www.openrce.org/articles/full_view/28) of this binary using IDA).*

   It might be worth noting that the patterns discussed above *just give a hint* to recognize the applied obfuscation technique.
 Without a serious analysis, we cannot confirm the binary is obfuscated by a VM.
-Indeed, the same patterns can be observed in programs which are not obfuscated at all; inversely, some program are VM obfuscated but these pattern are not [directly visible](http://www.lancaster.ac.uk/staff/wangz3/publications/trustcom.pdf).
+Indeed, the same patterns can be observed in programs which are not obfuscated at all, and conversely some program are VM obfuscated but these pattern are not [directly visible](http://www.lancaster.ac.uk/staff/wangz3/publications/trustcom.pdf).
 Finally, we do not give a formal definition (i.e. a mathematical model on which we can prove something is correct or not) for virtualization obfuscation yet :-).
-We will come back to this problem in another article.
+We will come back to this problem in next articles.

 ## Reversing the first virtual machine